Updated April 28, 2023

-Below is the Top 8 Difference Between Big Data vs Data Warehouse
+Below are the Top 8 Difference Between Big Data vs Data Warehouse:

-The Difference Between Big Data vs Data Warehouse, are explained in the points presented below:
+The Difference Between Big Data vs Data Warehouse is explained in the points presented below:

-- Data Warehouse is an architecture of data storing or data repository.
-Whereas Big Data is a technology to handle huge data and prepare the repository.
+- Data Warehouse is an architecture of data storing or data repositories.
+Big Data is a technology that handles vast amounts of data and prepares the repository.

-- Any kind of DBMS data accepted by Data warehouse, whereas Big Data accept all kind of data including transnational data, social media data, machinery data or any DBMS data.
+- A Data warehouse accepts any DBMS data, whereas Big Data accept all kinds of data, including transnational data, social media data, machinery data, or any DBMS data.

-- Data warehouse only handles structure data (relational or not relational), but big data can handle structure, non-structure, semi-structured data.
+- Data warehouse only handles structured data (relational or not relational), but big data can handle structured, non-structure, and semi-structured data.

-- Big data normally used a distributed file system to load huge data in a distributed way, but data warehouse doesn’t have that kind of concept.
+- Big data typically uses a distributed file system to load huge data in a distributed way, but a data warehouse doesn’t have that concept.

-- From a business point of view, as big data has a lot of data, analytics on that will be very fruitful, and the result will be more meaningful which help to take proper decision for that organization.
-Whereas Data warehouse mainly helps to analytic on informed information.
+- From a business point of view, as big data has a lot of data, analytics on that will be very fruitful, and the result will be more meaningful, which will help to make proper decisions for that organization.
+Whereas Data warehouse mainly allows to analytic on informed information.

-- Data warehouse means the relational database, so storing, fetching data will be similar with normal SQL query.
-And big data is not following proper database structure, we need to use hive or spark SQL to see the data by using hive specific query.
+- Data warehouse means the relational database, so storing and fetching data will be similar to a standard SQL query.
+And big data is not following proper database structure; we need to use hive or spark SQL to see the data using a hive-specific query.

-- Data Warehousing never able to handle humongous data (totally unstructured data).
-Big data (Apache Hadoop) is the only option to handle humongous data.
+- Data Warehousing can never handle humongous data (totally unstructured data).
+Big data (Apache Hadoop) is the only option to handle massive data.

-- The timing of fetching increasing simultaneously in data warehouse based on data volume.
-Means, it will take small time for low volume data and big time for a huge volume of data just like DBMS.
-But in case of big data, it will take a small period of time to fetching huge data (as it specially designed for handling huge data), but taken huge time if we somehow try to load or fetch small data in HDFS by using map reduce.
+- The timing of fetching increases simultaneously in the data warehouse based on data volume.
+This means it will take a small amount of time for low-volume data and a big time for a huge volume of data, just like DBMS.
+Due to its specialized design, big data can quickly fetch vast amounts of data.
+However, it can take significant time to load or bring small data in HDFS using map-reduce.

 Big Data vs Data Warehouse Comparision Table

-As per above explanation and understanding, we can come below conclusion:
+As per the above explanation and understanding, we can come below conclusion:

-- Big data and data warehouse are not same, so it not interchangeable.
+- Big data and data warehouses are not the same, so it not interchangeable.

-- An organization can follow Big Data and Data Warehouse solution based on their need, not because they are similar.
+- An organization can follow Big Data and Data Warehouse solutions based on their need, not because they are similar.

-- An organization can follow the combination of both big data as well as data warehouse solution as per their need.
+- An organization can follow the combination of both big data and data warehouse solutions as per their need.

-This has been a guide to Big Data vs Data Warehouse, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion.
+This has been a guide to Big Data vs Data Warehouse.
+Here we have discussed Big Data vs Data Warehouse head-to-head comparison, key differences, infographics, and a comparison table.
 You may also look at the following articles to learn more –